 They include both your employer’s required contribution, plus any additional contributions you make by pre-tax salary sacrifice arrangements with your employer.

-‘Concessional contributions’ are taxed at the rate of 15% (which is much lower than the tax rate most of us pay to the ATO on our income).
-The tax is handled by your super fund.
+The ATO taxes ‘concessional contributions’ at a rate of 15%, which is much lower than the tax rate most of us pay on our income.
+Your super fund will usually handle the tax payments on your super.
 They usually subtract this tax amount from your super account and you’ll see this on your super statement.

 Concessional Contributions Example